 - hemlock: highly poisonous plant of the parsley family offering a potion used to kill;

 - soul immortal: view that the soul does not die and eventually receive salvation;

 - Crito: a wealthy friend; shown in paintings alongside the Greek philosopher Plato;

-In a landscape celebrating rural Irish life, family and love the poem offers a moment of poetic aspiration.
-In its published form Heaney’s bequest to posterity (alongside the poet’s chair in a public place and the painting for public consumption in a gallery) will outlive its creator.
+Alongside a mid-Ulster landscape celebrating rural Irishness, family and love, the piece foretells the poetry that will become Heaney’s life.
+In its published form Heaney’s legacy, alongside the ‘poet’s chair’ that started life in a public place and the painting exhibited in a gallery, will outlive its creator.

 - lea ground: an open area of grassy or arable land;

 - white thorn tree: traditionally considered in Irish folk-lore bad luck to cut, being sacred to the fairies;